KristRuzicka/Engeto_tester_project_2/README.md

  # Příklad - konzultační hodina

-Task manager which stores data in a MySQL database.
-The program .. add tasks, view, tasks, update task (status) and remove tasks.
+Task Manager which stores data in a MySQL database.
+The program allows you to: add tasks, view, tasks (according to status), update task status and remove tasks.
-It includes also automated possitive and negative tests using pytest and MySQL Workbench (functions add task, update task and remove taks).
+The project also includesautomated possitive and negative tests using pytest and a test MySQL database covering functions: add task, update task and remove taks.

 ## Requirments
 - dotenv
 - pytest
 - mysql-connector-python
+- rich

 ### dotenv
 Plugin for loading configuration from `.env` file